Stanley Park seawall closure between Ferguson Point and Prospect Point

-While you walk through the lush greenery, you might reflect on the many people who have entered this space for many purposes during its long history, and the many people who enjoy it today.
+While you walk through the lush greenery, you might reflect on the people who have entered this space during its long history.

 The Vancouver Rowing club building was part of the colonization process.
 It has been in this location since the early 1900s.